-8. Workers health and safety
+5. Workers health and safety

-As the workers in the site have to work in high risk conditions, it is imperative (direct/indirect) to implement recommendations given | The heavy machinery operators should in section 2003 of contractors' obligation on ESMP under "working conditions and community health and be high. should be followed carefully in a proper organization and safety monitoring system.
+As the workers in the site have to work in high risk conditions, it is imperative to implement recommendations given in section B of contractors' obligation on ESMP under "working conditions and community health and safety".
+These recommendations should be followed carefully in a proper organization and safety monitoring system.